canonical/mysql-k8s-operator/README.md

 Note the `--destroy-storage` will delete any data stored by MySQL in its persistent store.

-### Parameters
+### Config

-This charm implements the following parameters:
+This charm implements the following configs:

 - `MYSQL_USER`: Create a new user with superuser privileges.
 This is used in conjunction with `MYSQL_PASSWORD`.
 - `MYSQL_PASSWORD`: Set the password for the `MYSQL_USER` user.